chrrrisw/trove-js/docs/api.md

 </dd>
 <dt><a href="#NewspaperArticle">NewspaperArticle</a></dt>
 <dd><p>A Class to hold newspaper articles.</p>
+<p>See: <a href="http://help.nla.gov.au/trove/building-with-trove/api-version-2-technical-guide#anchor-6">http://help.nla.gov.au/trove/building-with-trove/api-version-2-technical-guide#anchor-6</a></p>
 </dd>
 <dt><a href="#NewspaperList">NewspaperList</a></dt>
 <dd><p>The NewspaperList class is a wrapper around the
-  &quot;<a href="http://api.trove.nla.gov.au/newspaper/titles&quot;">http://api.trove.nla.gov.au/newspaper/titles&quot;</a> API.
+  &quot;<a href="https://api.trove.nla.gov.au/v2/newspaper/titles&quot;">https://api.trove.nla.gov.au/v2/newspaper/titles&quot;</a> API.
 If no state
   is specified on construction, you will have to call the get() method to actually request the data from Trove.
 If the state is specified on construction, the get() method will be